 Both GM Brian Gutekunst and HC Matt LaFleur have already talked up Reed's ability to win from the outside and the slot.
 And it’s worth noting that the Packers lost their top two in slot snaps last year with the offseason departures of Allen Lazard and Randall Cobb.

-Reed is a late-round sleeper in redraft leagues and figures to be undervalued in your dynasty rookie drafts.
+He's a late-round sleeper in redraft leagues and figures to be undervalued in your dynasty rookie drafts.
 See where he sits in our dynasty WR rankings.

 Learn more about Jayden Reed's Dynasty Fantasy Football Value.

 6'3, 213 lbs.